joaomcteixeira/joaomcteixeira.github.io/_pages/software.md

 ### IDPConformerGenerator

-IDPConformerGenerator is a flexible software suite for sampling the conformational space of Intrinsically Disordered Proteins which must be described as structural ensembles.
-IDPCG is a flexible, highly-competitive, and modular open-source software platform for generating large and diverse ensembles of disordered protein states that builds conformers that obey geometric, steric, and other physical restraints on the input sequence.
-IDPConformerGenerator samples backbone phi (φ), psi (ψ), and omega (ω) torsion angles of relevant sequence fragments from loops and secondary structure elements extracted from folded protein structures in the RCSB Protein Data Bank and builds side chains from robust Monte Carlo algorithms using expanded rotamer libraries.
+IDPConformerGenerator is a flexible, highly competitive, and modular open-source software platform for sampling the conformational space of Intrinsically Disordered Proteins.
+From an input aminoacid sequence, IDPCG can generate large and diverse ensembles of all-atom disordered protein states that obey geometric, steric, and other physical restraints.
+It also models loops and terminal tails with post-transcriptional modifications and accounts for bound protein partners and lipid bilayers!
-IDPConformerGenerator is also able to model loops and terminal tails in the presence of complexes and membrane bilayers!
 <a href="https://github.com/julie-forman-kay-lab/IDPConformerGenerator"><img src="../assets/images/github-mark.svg" alt="idpcg" style="width:35px;"/></a>
 <a href="https://pubs.acs.org/doi/full/10.1021/acs.jpca.2c03726"><img src="../assets/images/paper.png" alt="idpcg" style="width:38px;"/></a>
 <a href="https://www.biorxiv.org/content/10.1101/2023.07.25.550520v1"><img src="../assets/images/paper.png" alt="ldrs" style="width:38px;"/></a>